-Requests to take an exam late due to an unanticipated absence (acute illness, injury, or immediate family emergency) on the date of the exam must be initiated by the student and submitted in writing to the program director and course director as soon as feasible.
+Requests to take an exam late due to an unanticipated absence (acute illness, injury, or immediate family emergency) on the date of the exam must be initiated by the student and submitted in writing to the Program Director and Course Director as soon as feasible.

-- The program director and course director will determine scheduling (time & location) of the make-up exam. - The student MUST be prepared to take the exam on the day she/he/they return to class. - This is a confidential process between the student, program director, and course director. - An unanticipated emergency that affects the teaching faculty could result in an unanticipated exam or quiz rescheduling.
+- The Program Director and Course Director will determine scheduling (time & location) of the make-up exam. - The student MUST be prepared to take the exam on the day she/he returns to classes. - This is a confidential process between the student, Program Director, and Course Director. - An unanticipated emergency that affects the teaching faculty could result in an unanticipated exam or quiz rescheduling.